holmser/terraform-examples/README.md

 # Terraform Examples

 This repo is full of terraform template examples for different AWS services.
 Some may be incomplete or broken.
-Always run a `terraform plan`, and use at your own risk.
+Always run a `terraform plan`. **Use at your own risk.**

 ## Getting Started
 I highly recommend using [tfenv](https://github.com/kamatama41/tfenv).
 It allows you to define a `.terraform-version` file in your repo, and the correct version of terraform will automatically be used to run the template.